 Multiple Choice in practice

-These questions allow employees to select from a pre-defined list (like a multiple choice), but where each point on the scale is converted into a numeric value such that it can be used in a calculation.
+These questions allow employees to select from a pre-defined list (like a multiple choice), but where each point on the scale has an associated numeric value such that it can be used in a calculation.
 Rating scale questions also include definitions for each point that appear on hover.
+Note that the associated numeric value is what will export in a review cycle CSV for data comparison purposes, while the selected words will appear in PDF exports.
+Also note that if the associated numeric value is blank, then the question will not factor into any numeric calculation if that rating choice is selected.

 Setting up Rating Scale